tomicz/unity-project-ar-pointer/README.md

 ## Getting started

-ARPointer is built on top of ARFoundation and it will not work without it.
-It is required to install ARFoundation package in order for ARPointer to function properly.
+ARPointer is a utility that is dependent on ARFoundation, and therefore, cannot function without it.
+The installation of the ARFoundation package is a necessary prerequisite for ARPointer to operate as intended.

  * Install ARFoundation package.
  * Import ARPointer folder to your project.